bigdatagenomics/adam/docs/architecture/evidence.rst

-Interacting with data through ADAM’s evidence access layer
+Interacting with data through ADAM's evidence access layer
 ----------------------------------------------------------

 ADAM exposes access to distributed datasets of genomic data through the `ADAMContext <#adam-context>`__ entrypoint.
-The ADAMContext wraps Apache Spark’s SparkContext, which tracks the configuration and state of the current running Spark application.
+The ADAMContext wraps Apache Spark's SparkContext, which tracks the configuration and state of the current running Spark application.
 On top of the SparkContext, the ADAMContext provides data loading functions which yield `GenomicRDD <#genomic-rdd>`__\ s.
-The GenomicRDD classes provide a wrapper around Apache Spark’s two APIs for manipulating distributed
+The GenomicRDD classes provide a wrapper around Apache Spark's two APIs for manipulating distributed
 datasets: the legacy Resilient Distributed Dataset (Zaharia et al. 2012) and the new Spark SQL Dataset/DataFrame API (Armbrust et al. 2015).
 Additionally, the GenomicRDD is enriched with genomics-specific metadata